Pearl-com/pearl-sdk/sdk-typescript/README.md

-# Pearl SDK for TypeScript
+# Pearl API Client SDK for TypeScript

 A robust and easy-to-use SDK for interacting with the Pearl API, providing streamlined access to AI chat completions, webhook management, and secure signature verification utilities.